 Not so fast.
 Remember, this was a one-week option.
 So not only did the delta likely go lower, but you’ve also lost three days of time decay (theta).
 That might have wiped out your theoretical profit.
 You might even be down on the trade.

 The wisdom: You probably won’t learn about how time decay, volatility, and stock or index price movement all happen simultaneously in your MBA program.
 But you should take advantage of the educational resources that TD Ameritrade offers.
 Immersive curriculum.
 Live webcasts.
 An archive of hundreds of articles and videos.
-And remember: the TD Ameritrade Network offers 10 hours of live programming each business day, with a host of specialists from across the financial spectrum—many of whom are traders like yourself.

 A position looks like it can’t lose, and you take it way too big.